+Membership is voluntary.
 It is your choice whether to enroll with Inclusa.
-Membership is voluntary.
-To be served by Inclusa, you must:
+To be served by us you must meet all of the following requirements:

-- Be an adult with a physical or developmental/intellectual disability or be age 65 or older; - Be a resident of one of our service areas (see below for the list of our service areas); - Be financially eligible for Medicaid; - Be functionally eligible as determined by the Wisconsin Adult Long Term Care Functional Screen; and - Sign an enrollment form.
+- Be an adult with a physical or developmental/intellectual disability or be age 65 or older. - Be a resident of one of our service areas (see the list below). - Be financially eligible for Medicaid.

+- Be functionally eligible as determined by the Wisconsin Adult Long Term Care Functional Screen. - Sign an enrollment form.